himanshushukla31/chrome-extension-summarizer/README.md

 ![SummAIze Logo](logo.png)

 SummAIze is a Chrome extension that brings the power of AI-driven text summarization to your fingertips.
-Easily summarize text from articles, documents, and more, making information consumption faster and more efficient.
+Easily summarize text from articles, documents, and more, making information consumption faster and way more efficent.

 ## Usage